Germany steps up CO2 cuts to meet 2020 climate goals

 The closely-watched experiment, known as the "Energiewende" or energy shift, has hit traditional energy firms, as seen by utility E.ON's radical decision this week to spin off its power plants.

-Emissions are up again after sliding in the 1990s due to the post-reunification modernization of East German industry.
+Emissions are up again after sliding in the 1990s due to the post-reunification modernisation of East German industry.

 The most contested step is making coal plant operators reduce emissions by at least 22 million tonnes, equivalent to shutting about eight plants.
 This makes up over a quarter of the 78 million tonne reduction planned by 2020.

-Industry groups say Merkel's plans will hurt the export-oriented economy and jobs and that any output gap will be offset by imports from fossil fuel plants in neighboring countries.
+Industry groups say Merkel's plans will hurt the export-oriented economy and jobs and that any output gap will be offset by imports from fossil fuel plants in neighbouring countries.

 "I understand this is difficult for industry but we cannot achieve our targets without a contribution from the power sector," Economy and Energy Minister Sigmar Gabriel said.